derekTurner/IT-docs-23/Block_REACT/section_2/components.md

 Class components have been around for a long time and so are established in codebases and are described in books and blogs.
 You must be aware of class components and how they work.
 However, as you proceed in developing your own react code I recommend using function components in preference.

-So in the next section the basic syntax of the two types of components is described.
+So in the next section the basic syntax of the function components is described and the class components are presented in a separate section.

 Examples will continue to work without a development environment using the following standard code in the head of the HTML document to link to Javascript libraries provided through a content distribution network.